Cultural appropriation: Sports and Native American iconography

-African American culture
+Blackfishing

-Writer Wanna Thompson popularized the term "blackfishing" in 2018 when describing female white social media influencers who adopt a look perceived to be associated with black people, including braided hair, dark skin from tanning or make-up, full lips, and large thighs.
+Writer Wanna Thompson popularized the term "blackfishing" in 2018 when describing female white social media influencers who adopt a look perceived to be associated with black people, including braided hair, dark skin from tanning or make-up, and enhanced lips.
 Critics argue they take attention and opportunities from black influencers by appropriating their aesthetics and have likened the trend to blackface.
-Florida State University's Alisha Gaines, author of Black for a Day: Fantasies of Race and Empathy, said blackfishing allowed non-Black people to appropriate what is commonly considered "cool" about Blackness while still avoiding the negative consequences, such as "racism and state violence".
+Florida State University's Alisha Gaines, author of Black for a Day: Fantasies of Race and Empathy, said blackfishing allowed non-Black people to appropriate what is commonly considered "cool" about blackness while still avoiding the negative consequences, such as "racism and state violence".
 According to Health.com, it is an "inverse form" of passing.

+Non-black people wearing dreadlocks have also been accused of cultural appropriation, as it is a hairstyle many associate with African and African diaspora cultures such as Jamaican Rastafari.
+In 2016 a viral video was published of a young black student arguing with a young white student and accusing him of cultural appropriation.
+In 2018, white actor Zac Efron was accused of cultural appropriation when he posted a picture of himself in dreadlocks.